beanone/graph_reader_api/README.md

 All API endpoints (except `/health`) require authentication using a JSON Web Token (JWT) issued by the Locksmitha login service.
 You must obtain a valid JWT before making requests to the API or using MCP tools.

+Alternatively, you may use an API key (created via the API key management endpoints) for authentication.
+API keys are validated locally by the Graph Reader API and are not available for use with MCP tools.

 **How to obtain a JWT:**
 1. Send a login request to Locksmitha (default: `http://localhost:8001/auth/jwt/login`) with your credentials.
 2. The response will include a JWT token.